-Contrary to popular belief, teenage-hood is the best time to get ahead of the game and start hustling.
+Contrary to popular belief, teenage-hood is the best time to get ahead of the game and make money.

 We’re talking about earning cash to keep away for your education, stacking up on valuable industry insights and having a fully loaded, impressive resume that would be irresistible on any employer’s table that goes a long way for you to make money for the rest of your career.

 Or better yet; you could get the experience you need to start your own business!
-The point remains – it’s never too early to start, and it’s never a bad idea to get some sort of financial independence at the same time.
+The point remains – it’s never too early to explore ways to make money, and it’s never a bad idea to get some sort of financial independence at the same time.

-There are tons of cool ideas you can get on with if you’re looking to side hustle as a teenager.
-And yes, we’re narrowing the ones that don’t involve things like working retail part-time (because who doesn’t already know that’s an option?).
+There are tons of cool ideas you can get on with if you’re looking to make money as a teen.
+And yes, we’re narrowing the ones that don’t involve things like working retail part-time (because which teen doesn’t already know that’s an option?).